DMV Practice Test Only $14.99

 - Applicants must provide acceptable proof of identification.

 - Applicants must provide proof of Virginia residency and presence.

-FEESThe cost for a non-commercial Virginia driver's license is $4 annually making the total cost of getting a license at anything from $12 to $32 (depending on the number of years for which the license is issued).
+The cost for a non-commercial Virginia driver's license is $4 annually making the total cost of getting a license at anything from a minimum of $20 fee up to $32 fee (depending on the number of years for which the license is issued).
 A standard license with eight year validity will be for about $32.